What is Group Policy in Active Directory?

 4. Organizational Unit (OU)

 The settings further down in the list will win any conflicts.
 This means that GPOs linked to an OU will get final precedence.
 Also, each GPO has what’s called a Link Order.
-The lowest link order is processed last and wins any conflicts that arise.
+The GPO with the lowest link order is processed last and therefore has the highest precedence, winning any conflicts that arise.

 Contextual properties on a Group Policy Object (GPO)